Summary

 Ukraine

-In 2023, Houchin voted for a moratorium on aid to Ukraine.[16][17]
-She later voted for a ban on a Center of Excellence in Ukraine which enhances NATO activities.[18]
-That same year, Houchin was among 98 Republicans to vote for a ban on cluster munitions to Ukraine.[19][20]
+Houchin later voted for a ban on a Center of Excellence in Ukraine which enhances NATO activities.[20]
+That same year, Houchin was among 98 Republicans to vote for a ban on providing U.S. cluster munitions to Ukraine.[21][22]

 Immigration